 2. Download the latest .jar file from here.

-3. Copy the file to the folder you want to use as the home folder for your AddressBook.
+3. Copy the file to the folder you want to use as the home folder for Mate.

 5. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.